emsandrews/shoppies-app/README.md

 **Favourite Features:**
 - This app is fully responsive and works on mobile.
-- Cards use a "parrallax" hover effect
+- Cards use a "parrallax" hover effect adapted from [**Daniel Sinclair's Repo**](https://github.com/DanielSinclair/react-atv-parallax)
 - App was depoyed and hosted on Netlify

 **How I Failed Forward:**